The Northwest Passage – In the Wake of the Great Explorers

 - Complimentary tea and coffee

-- Complimentary reusable water bottle to use at water refill stations on board
+- Complimentary reusable water bottle

 - English-speaking Expedition Team who organise and accompany activities on board and ashore